How to Break a Fever: 10 Things You Need to Do, According to Doctors

 What is a fever?

 Right off the bat, if you think you have a fever, take your temperature.
-Body temps vary from person to person, by time of day, and due to other factors–even during ovulation in women who menstruate.
-If your thermometer reads a degree lower or higher than normal, don't sweat it.
+Body temps vary from person to person, by time of day, and due to other factors–even during ovulation in women who menstruate, so if your thermometer reads a degree lower or higher than normal, don't sweat it.

-You enter fever territory when your temperature reaches 100.4 or above.
-(A rectal temperature is thought to be the most accurate gauge in young kids.)
+But if you're a few degrees higher than normal, don't ignore it.
+You actually enter fever territory when your temperature reaches 100.4 or above.
+(PS: A rectal temperature is thought to be the most accurate gauge in young kids.)
+If your temperature reads above 103, it could signal a serious infection and warrants immediate medical attention.

 Pay no mind to the old saying, "feed a cold, starve a fever."
 In truth, colds can produce fever too, and when you’re fighting a fever, liquids are your friend.